reactjs/react.dev/src/content/blog/2024/04/25/react-19.md

 ### Custom Element Support {/*support-for-web-components*/}

-Custom Elements have been part of the web platform for a long while now, however using them with React has been impractical because React has always treated unrecognized props as attributes rather than properties.
+React 19 adds full support for custom elements and passes all tests on [Custom Elements Everywhere](https://custom-elements-everywhere.com/).

-React 19 adds support for custom elements and passes all tests on [Custom Elements Everywhere](https://custom-elements-everywhere.com/).
+In past versions, using Custom Elements in React has been difficult because React treated unrecognized props as attributes rather than properties.
+In React 19, we've added support for properties that works on the client and during SSR with the following strategy:

-During Server Side Rendering props passed to a custom element will render as attributes if their type is a `"string"`, `"number"`, or the value is `true`.
-Props with type `"object"`, `"symbol"`, `"function"`, or value `false` will be omitted.
+- **Server Side Rendering**: props passed to a custom element will render as attributes if their type is a primitive value like `string`, `number`, or the value is `true`.
+Props with non-primitive types like `object`, `symbol`, `function`, or value `false` will be omitted.

-During Client Side Rendering props that match a property on the Custom Element instance will be assigned as properties, otherwise they will be assigned as attributes.
+- **Client Side Rendering**: props that match a property on the Custom Element instance will be assigned as properties, otherwise they will be assigned as attributes.

 Thanks to [Joey Arhar](https://github.com/josepharhar) for driving the design and implementation of Custom Element support in React.